 - Configure your OS to directly access your webdav directory for easy file sharing

-htmldirectory using the command line or any FTP program.
+htmldirectory using the command line or any SFTP program.

 - Wait at least 10 minutes for the webserver to recognize your new

 - Access your webdav directory via:

 Replace "username" with the account name (the tilde needs to stay).

 Create a new file called